gregyjames/HyperTrie/README.md

 # HyperTrie
 HyperTrie is a hyper optimized C# prefix tree written in Rust.
 It is currently the fastest C# Trie implementation, about 601% faster than TrieNet.Core 😮‍💨

+## Why make this?
+Well, I wanted to try optimizing some of the hot paths in one of my libraries [Octane Downloader](https://github.com/gregyjames/OctaneDownloader) by rewritting them in Rust, but in order to do that, I needed a simpler project to experiment with multi-target builds and including native rust code in a Nuget package.
+Then I proceeded to optimize the hell out of it for no reason just to see how far I could go.
+I'm sure there potentially more optimizations to make, like using u8 instead of char for space complexity, so if you see anything feel free to open a PR.

+### Why not use a HashMap?
+Because of the additional overhead of hashing and collisions.
+It's faster to just use an array.
+Although, this leads to poor space complexity due to sparse arrays everywhere, which is why I decided to only support 26 characters.

+### Why a bloom filter?
+This is my favorite data structure, and it made perfect sense here since it will never give false negatives.
+It seemed like the obvious choice to side step hashing and checking if an entry exists in the Trie.

 ## Installation
 ```bash
 dotnet add package HyperTrieCore --version 1.0.27